Back to blog

 • Optimizing only for novelty: a simpler bot, rules system, or recommendation may create more value than an expensive generative feature.

-A Practical Roadmap for an AI Game Feature
+A Practical Roadmap For An AI Game Feature

 1. Define the player promise.
 Name the experience the AI feature should improve: challenge, immersion, replayability, personalization, fairness, or production speed.